hbctraining/spatial_nanocourse/lessons/visium_hd.md

 ## Preprocessing Data with Spaceranger

 Sequencing facilities often output scRNAseq data, including spatial scRNAseq data, in FASTQ format.
-Because this is VisiumHD data from 10X Genomics, we use their proprietary preprocessing software [Space Ranger](https://www.10xgenomics.com/support/software/space-ranger/latest) to process the FASTQ files into a count matrix and other images.
+Because this is Visium HD data from 10X Genomics, we used their proprietary preprocessing software [Space Ranger](https://www.10xgenomics.com/support/software/space-ranger/latest) to process the FASTQ files into a count matrix and other images.
 Specifically, the ```spaceranger count``` command aligns the reads in the FASTQ files against a transcriptomic reference and provides their spatial location using the oligonucleotide barcode.

 <details>
 <summary><b>Click here to see an example of the <code>spaceranger count</code> command</b></summary>